alban-read/M1-MICRO-FORTH/dumbint.md

 An implementation difference from typical FORTH is that literal values are stored in tables and not stored in the dictionary.

-In the token space the word is stored to look up the literal.
+- In the token space the word is stored to look up the literal.

-This makes the token space simpler, it is made up of 16 bit (half-word) tokens and nothing else.
+- This makes the token space simpler, it is made up of 16 bit (half-word) tokens and nothing else.

-In theory it should save space since a literal need only be defined once even if many words use it.
+- In theory it should save space since a literal need only be defined once even if many words use it.

-It also creates a program wide limit of 64000 instances of each thing.
+- It also creates a program wide limit of 64000 instances of each thing.

+- In theory this extra level of indirection should be slower

 This will require pools for various primitive types to be added, essentially anything longer than 16 bits needs to have a pool.